gitter-lab/metl-pub/in-silico-opt/README.md

 queue uuid from <argument.txt file here>
 ```
 4. Replace the location of your conda environment.
 To make same conda environment as below, use `conda_pack`.
-(Step 3 in in this guide: [https://chtc.cs.wisc.edu/uw-research-computing/conda-installation](URL)) Make sure to name your environment `metl`, or replace it on `run.sh`.
+(Step 3 in this guide: [https://chtc.cs.wisc.edu/uw-research-computing/conda-installation](URL)) Make sure to name your environment `metl`, or replace it on `run.sh`.
 If you are working on CHTC at UW-Madison, place tar'd conda environment on shared file system `staging` and replace below line with your `chtc_id`.

 ```shell
 # run.sh